Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Automatic Stuttering Identification

-In a recent study by \citet{sep28k}, they curated a large stuttering dataset named \emph{SEP$-$28k} and employed ConvLSTM model to detect various types of stuttering.
-In addition to 40~MFCC input features, the model also takes pitch and articulatory features as an input, and reports a weighted accuracy of 83.6, F1 of 83.6 on the \emph{FluencyBank}.
-On \emph{SEP-28k}, they reported F1-scores of 55.9, 68.5, 63.2, 60.4, and 71.3 in block, prolongation, sound repetition, and word repetition respectively.
-They also evaluated their proposed model on 41~dim phoneme probabilities extracted from pre-trained time-depth separable CNN on LibriSpeech, and reports F1 score of 74.8 on \emph{FluenyBank}.
-The model was trained with a mini-batch size of 256 and cross entropy loss function.
+In a recent study by Lea \emph{et al}~\cite{sep28k}, they curated a large stuttering dataset named \emph{SEP$-$28k} and employed the ConvLSTM model to detect various types of stuttering.
+In addition to 40~MFCC input features, the model also takes the pitch and articulatory features as an input and reports a weighted accuracy of 83.6, F1 of 83.6 on the \emph{FluencyBank}.
+On \emph{SEP-28k}, they reported F1-scores of 55.9, 68.5, 63.2, 60.4, and 71.3 in the block, prolongation, sound repetition, and word repetition respectively.
+They also evaluated their proposed model on 41~dim phoneme probabilities extracted from pre-trained time-depth separable CNN on LibriSpeech and reports an F1 score of 74.8 on \emph{FluenyBank}.
+The model was trained with a mini-batch size of 256 and a cross entropy loss function.
+In another study by Melanie \emph{et al.}~\cite{melanie}, where they mix the SEP-28k, UCLASS, and FluencyBank datasets and used a phoneme feature-based BiLSTM model for SD.
+SD systems are further impacted by source diversity, whether it be in the form of a speaker, gender, meta-data information (such as podcast ids), accent, linguistic content, or overall acoustic settings.
+Exploiting this fact, Sheikh \emph{et al}.~\cite{stutternetmtl} used podcast ids and proposed multitasking and adversarial-based robust SD via a multi-branched training scheme as shown in Fig.~\ref{fig:advmtl}.
+The model tries to learn stutter representations from a stutter speech utterance that are podcast invariant but at the same time are stutter discriminative.
+They found that the blocks are the hardest to detect in the SEP-28k dataset.
+In addition including fluent speech of PWS in training greatly affects its recognition performance~\cite{stutternetmtl, sheikhw2v2}.
+The application of advanced DL architectures for SD is constrained by the limited size and high cost of the voice pathology datasets.
+To this, Bayerl \emph{et al}.~\cite{bayerw2v2} used the Wav2Vec2.0 model pre-trained in a self-supervised fashion as a feature extractor to demonstrate its effectiveness in SD.
+They fine-tuned the Wav2Vec2.0 model on FluencyBank (English)~\cite{sep28k} and KSoF (German)~\cite{bayerl2022ksof} datasets and used SVM as a downstream binary classifier and reported an average F1 score of 53.8\% and 46.67\% on the KSoF and FluencyBank datasets respectively.

+Similar research was conducted by Sheikh \emph{et al.}\cite{sheikhw2v2}, where they investigated the impact of speaker embeddings extracted from a pre-trained emphasized channel attention, propagation, and aggregation-time-delay neural network (ECAPA-TDNN) in SD in addition to speech embeddings from Wav2Vce2.0.
+They showed that the middle layers from Wav2Vec2.0 are good at capturing stuttering-related information.
+They also showed that fusing information from Wav2Vec2.0 and ECAPA-TDNN pre-trained can further improve the detection accuracy of stuttering types.
+In addition, they concatenated the information from several layers of Wav2Vec2.0 and reported the state-of-the-results (68.35\% overall accuracy) in SD on the SEP-28k dataset.